Upgrading to New Version

 If you already have an installation of Cisco Modeling Labs 2.x, you may be able to upgrade your existing installation to the latest release using the upgrade package for the new release.
 Be sure to check the Release Notes for Cisco Modeling Labs to ensure that an in-place upgrade to this release is supported from your existing, installed release.

-In particular, your existing CML instance must be CML 2.3.0 or higher to upgrade to the latest CML release.
+In particular, your existing CML instance must be CML 2.3.0 or higher to upgrade to the CML 2.7.2 release.
+In-place upgrades to CML 2.8.0 or later are only supported from the 2.7.2 or later release.
 If an in-place upgrade is not supported from your current release, you cannot use these upgrade instructions.
-See the Release Notes for Cisco Modeling Labs for your options to migrate your existing CML server to the latest release.
+See the Release Notes for Cisco Modeling Labs for your options to migrate your existing CML server to the given release.

 Note